Entrepreneurs’ Relief means you’ll pay tax at 10% on all gains on qualifying assets.

 - bought the shares after 5 April 2013

-- been given the option to buy them at least one year before selling them
+- been given the option to buy them at least 2 years before selling them

 If the shares are not from an EMI

-For at least one year before you sell your shares, the business must be a ‘personal company’.
-This means that you have at least 5% of the:
+For at least 2 years before you sell your shares, the business must be a ‘personal company’.
+This means that you have at least 5% of both the:

 - voting rights

-If the business stops being a trading company
+If the company stops being a trading company